alt03b1/BedrockVanillaTweaks/README.md

 # BedrockVanillaTweaks
 Vanilla Tweaks Ported to Bedrock!

+## How To Download

+- Tap on the name of the tweak you'd like to download. (only blue ones have a link attached to them, the rest have an explanation as to why they aren't available)
+- The name will take you to a dropbox link, if prompted, continue to the website instead of the app
+- From there choose direct download and open the .mcpack file in Minecraft
+- Pay attention to which tweaks arent compatible with each other!
+- Profit

 ## Aesthetic

-[Black Nether Bricks](https://www.dropbox.com/s/vy0bvvxoog1ts7c/black_nether_bricks.mcpack?dl=0) - Changes the texture of Nether Bricks to make them black
+[Black Nether Bricks](https://www.dropbox.com/s/vy0bvvxoog1ts7c/black_nether_bricks.mcpack?dl=0) - Changes the texture of Nether Bricks to make them black (_Not Compatible With: Brighter Nether, Ore Borders, and Uniform Ores_)

 [Cherry Picking](https://www.dropbox.com/s/g00no9m1ixod8tl/cherry_picking.mcpack?dl=0) - Changes the texture of cake to remove the large cherry in the center